talktogproject/ethicsteacher/integrity-global.md

 As you can see, the research community has done a lot to establish what we must expect from each other as researchers, wherever we are in the world.
 In the next section, we will take a closer look at how ethics is applied to different stages of the research process.

-But before we proceed, let's check what you've learned so far with a quiz:
+But before we proceed, let's check what you've learned so far with a short quiz:

 ## NEXT: [Take the Section I Quiz on Qualtrics](https://oxfordeducation.eu.qualtrics.com/jfe/form/SV_8wFuwjJJSM46aIl)
 ### [Click to view the Course Navigation page](toc.md)